suvivarshney/ECS289G/README.md

 - Modify the `data_path` and run data<dataset_name>.py models to produce .csv files to be used for training.
 - For inference, run the code in Colab with comment "Running inference on trained model by using unseen testing data".
 This requires checkpoints to be available at `checkpoint_dir`
 - Modify the paths for location of data and checkpoints while running training and during inferences.

+The code for preprocessing_bitrate_channnel_conversion, Speaker_diarization, XLSR_Training, XLSR_Inference_Confusion_Matrix, Making_Graphs is present in the Tensformer folder.
+-First, use the Pre_processing_bitrate_and_channel_Conversion file to preprocess and convert channel.
+The directory structure in which the data is already accounted for.
+-Then used the denoise data process as describe above.
+Again, it is set to use the directory structure of the dataset automatically.
+-Then use the Speaker_Diarization.py file to remove the audio files with multiple speakers.
+Again, it is set to use the directory structure of the dataset automatically.
+-Then use the train.py file to train.
+The pretrained model downloads automatically.
+It is also set to use the directory structure of the dataset automatically.
+-Then use the inference_and_confusion_matrix.py file to generate the CER, WER and Comfusion matrix.
+It is also set to use the directory structure of the dataset automatically.
+-Manually put the CER and WER values in Graphs-289G.ipynb to make graphs.
+The previous graph images are preloaded.